turzobose/serifvidi/index.md

 intro_image_hide_on_mobile: true
 ---

-# Vidi Labs - your visual companion
+# Vidi Labs - Revolutionizing interaction

-Vidi Labs is an award-winning startup under Hong Kong Science and Technology Park with a vision to provide tech solutions to the marginalised.
+Vidi Labs is an award-winning startup under Hong Kong Science and Technology Park with a vision to provide novel tech solutions.
+We are here to revolutionize everyday human interaction with different software and hardware products through AI and intuitive designs.